Harmonic analysis meets stationarity: A general framework for series expansions of special Gaussian processes

 one may observe that $X$ is a centered Gaussian process on $[0,1]$ with a covariance function equal to $K_{B}$.
 Hence $X$ and $B$ have the same distribution on $[0,1]$.
 Since the corresponding eigenfunction sequence $(e_{i})_{i\in\mathbb{N}}$ is not explicit for fBm, we follow an alternative approach.

 In the case where $B$ is a stationary process or has stationary increments, $T_{K_{B}}$ becomes similar to a convolution operator.
 It is well known that the Fourier basis is a basis of eigenfunctions for the convolution operator, when the convolution kernel is periodic.
-In general, we may extend the kernel into an even periodic kernel.
+In general, we may extend the kernel to an even periodic kernel.
 Since this modification applies to the covariance function $K_{B}$, there is no guarantee that the new symmetric function $\tilde{K}_{B}(.,.)$ is positive.
 In particular, the corresponding eigenvalues are not necessary positive.
-The last condition is crucial in our approach, since we need to take the square root of the Fourier coefficients, as described in the Karhunen-Lo\`{e}ve proof.
+The last condition is crucial in our approach, since we need to take square root of the Fourier coefficients, as described in the Karhunen-Lo\`{e}ve proof.

-One of the main contributions, is to exhibit a new class $\Gamma$ of functions such that the Fourier coefficients are all negative.
+One of our main contributions, is to exhibit a new class $\Gamma$ of functions such that the Fourier coefficients are not only negative, but also lead to rate-optimal series expansions of Gaussian processes with stationarity.
 Let $T>0$ and $\gamma$ be a real valued function on $(0,T]$.
-We say that $\gamma$ satisfies property ($\star$) if \begin{itemize} \item $\gamma$ is continuously differentiable, increasing and concave. \item $x^{\delta}\gamma'(x) = \underset{x\to0^{+}}{\mathcal{O}}\left( 1 \right)$ for some $\delta\in[0,2)$. \end{itemize} We denote by $\Gamma$ the class of such functions.
-Unsurprisingly, Fourier coefficients of functions in $\Gamma$ will also have an optimal decay, since the Fourier basis is orthonormal.
+We say that $\gamma$ satisfies property ($\star$) if \begin{itemize} \item $\gamma$ is continuously differentiable, increasing and concave. \item $x^{\delta}\gamma'(x) = \mathcal{O}\left( 1 \right)$ as $x\to0^{+}$, for some $\delta\in[0,2)$. \end{itemize} We denote by $\Gamma$ the class of such functions.
+This class turns out to be large enough to include many examples of interest as we explain in Section \ref{sec:gen}.
 As a consequence, we derive a new series expansion for fBm given by

 where